 Managing test volume and test automation maintenance

-Whether your team already uses test automation or has a fully manual testing strategy, a major challenge is likely the sheer number of tests required.
+Whether your team already uses test automation or has a fully manual software testing strategy, a major challenge is likely the sheer number of tests required.
 As software becomes more complex and new code is pushed more frequently, testers are overwhelmed.

 Second is an emphasis on reusable test components.
-Mabl features reusable flows which bundle commonly used sequences into flows that can be inserted into any test.
+Mabl features reusable flows, which bundle commonly used sequences into flows that can be inserted into any test.
 Tests can include any number of unique and reusable flows or use a flow multiple times within a single test.
 To avoid tests breaking as flows are updated, mabl automatically pushes changes to all tests containing the base flow.
 Reusable flows reduce the time needed to create tests for frequently tested features, such as high-traffic web pages.
 And even when the base flow changes, any tests that include the flow will automatically update, drastically reducing the amount of time needed to maintain testing frameworks.

 Unified data-driven testing